1957 Fethiye earthquakes: Damage and casualties

 Around 1,500 structures, including public buildings such as schools, hospital, prison, gendarmerie station, community health center and city hall, were damaged.
 The number of affected people was around 8,000.
 A 5–6 m section of the harbor quay broke away and sank into the sea, and asphalt road surfaces split and cracked.
 The earthquake ruined almost the entire city, with 90% of buildings being damaged.
 Thanks to the strict evacuation order of the district governor Nazif Okuş after the first quake, the number of dead remained at only 19 for the city and the villages around with a total population of around 60,000.
 According to another source, a total of 67 people were killed, 27 in the city and in its villages, 40 in the surrounding districts.

 Telecommunications were interrupted as the telephone lines broke, but communications were restored two days later by the use of field telephones.

 Aftermath

 The first actual relief came on April 26 from the Turkish Red Crescent (Kızılay) with 2,500 blankets, 1,350 tents and a field hospital.
 President Celal Bayar, Prime Minister Adnan Menderes and high government officials visited the disaster region on April 28.
 Wreck removal works were hampered by uninterrupted rainfall.

 On April 29, the destroyer HMS Dainty, a warship of the British Mediterranean Fleet delivered 2,000 blankets, 500 tents, medicine and food to the earthquake victims in Fethiye.

+International search and rescue response

+In the immediate aftermath of the twin earthquakes, the Turkish Red Crescent (Kızılay) initiated relief operations on April 26, providing 2,500 blankets, 1,350 tents, and establishing a field hospital to support the displaced population.
+The Turkish government, including President Celal Bayar and Prime Minister Adnan Menderes, visited the disaster area on April 28 to oversee relief efforts and assess the damage.